sketchplugins/plugin-directory/README.md

 - [Sketch-Divider](https://github.com/jawayang/sketch-divider), by james yang: A plugin for Sketch to equal division layers by container.
 - [Sketch-iOS-Bar-Color-Calculator](https://github.com/einancunlu/sketch-ios-bar-color-calculator), by Emin İnanç Ünlü: A Sketch plugin that calculates and applies the correct color for you to get actual design color after applying it to a translucent UIToolbar or UINavigationBar.
 - [Sketch-Navigator](https://github.com/arshad/sketch-navigator), by arshad: Artboard navigation (with autocomplete) for Sketch
+- [sketch-pixel-cleanup](https://github.com/stackdevelopment/sketch-pixel-cleanup), by stackdevelopment: A plugin for Sketch to fix all of those partial pixels
 - [sketch-proportional-replicator](https://github.com/aleludovici/sketch-proportional-replicator), by Alessandro Ludovici: This plugin for Sketch takes the selected layer and create new rectangles with sizes proportional to it.
 - [Sketch-Pseudol10n](https://github.com/arieare/sketch-pseudol10n), by Arie Aulia Nugraha: Sketch plugin to pseudolocalize text layers
 - [sketch-to-trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello